FrozenFang/pagepro-frontend/README.md

 ## General:
 - Written in HTML5, SCSS and ES6.
 - bootstraped using [LibSasserPlate](https://github.com/Pagepro/libsasserplate) library.
-- The design is fluid and responsive.
+- The design is fluid and responsive based on grid and flexbox.
 - Icons are exported as SVG's combined into webfont.
--
+- All the interactive elements have their active states styled and have smooth and simple transitions.
+- Added a simple script to remove a question by clicking on the bin icon on its action bar.
+- Added a script to increase improvements questions (the boxes on the dark background) upvote and downvote count upon clicking the corresponding icon.